entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Yipetalichthys* is 1.
 > - The coding of *Meeksiella* is 1.

-> -LXY.
+> - LXY.
 The coding of *Cheirolepis canadensis* (Pearson, 1979) changed from ? to 0.The coding of *Janusiscus schultzei* (Giles et al., 2015) changed from 0 to 1.

 ### 176. Supraorbital canals and posterior pitlines convergence: (0) absent; (1) converge without contact; (2) converge with contact.